29 Known Limitations

 • Stacked bars don’t split positive and negative values; all-positive data works, but mixed-sign data stacks incorrectly.

 • pj/lay-tile (and the underlying :bin2d stat) requires numeric x and y columns.
 Passing a categorical axis throws a clear “Stat :bin2d requires a numeric column” error at plan time.
-The recommended workaround is to render a numeric-indexed grid (1-N integers in place of the categorical column) and pair :breaks with :labels on the axis – see Customization and Troubleshooting for a worked example.
+The recommended workaround is to render a numeric-indexed grid (1-N integers in place of the categorical column) and pair :breaks with :tick-labels on the axis – see Customization and Troubleshooting for a worked example.
 For a true categorical axis (binning over labels rather than numeric intervals), pj/lay-bar with a y column and {:color :value} gives a categorical “heatmap” look.

 • Horizontal value bars (pj/lay-bar with the category on :y) support plain and dodged layouts, but not :position :stack or :position :fill – stacking accumulates along the y-axis, which is the categorical band for a horizontal bar.
 Workaround: put the category on :x and add (pj/coord :flip), where stacking works.